owm111/hackneyed-x11-cursors/README.md

 Overview
 --------

-Hackneyed is an X11 cursor theme created for personal use.
-Inspired by old Windows 3.x cursors, Hackneyed brings an old school feel to your wobbly-windowed, docky and blocky desktop of today.
+Hackneyed is an X11 cursor theme created for personal use, and published *pro bono* because it may be interesting to others.
+Inspired by old Windows 3.x cursors, Hackneyed brings an old school feel to whatever trendy desktop paradigm you're being subjected to.

-With the recent changes, though, Hackneyed has become nothing more than DMZ with hourglasses.

 Building
 --------
-Make sure you have ImageMagick (>=6.8.6), Inkscape (>=0.48.4), GNU make and xcursorgen installed.
+Minimum dependencies:

+* ImageMagick (>=6.8.6)
+* Inkscape (>=0.48.4)
+* GNU make
+* xcursorgen

-Some extra functionality has additional dependencies:
+Extra functionality has additional dependencies:

 * The GIMP script requires GIMP >= 2.2 with the XMC plugin installed;
-* A working C compiler (for ico2cur) and p7zip, to generate Windows cursors.
+* A working C compiler (for ico2cur), and p7zip, to generate Windows cursors.

 Available targets for production:

-* `pack`: build both multi-sized themes (left- and right-handed) into a single tarball;
+* `pack`: build both multi-sized themes (left- and right-handed) into a single package;
 * `dist`: build the multi-sized, right-handed theme;
 * `ldist`: build the multi-sized, left-handed theme;
 * `dist.x`, where x can be 32, 48 or 64: build a single-sized, right-handed theme of the specified size;